 Michelle joined Te Rūnanga o Ngāti Rārua in 2017 to assist with accounts and payroll on a part-time basis.
 Michelle comes from Kawerau in the Bay of Plenty where the sunshine competes with that of Marlborough, but the wine is not so good.
 Michelle enjoys getting involved in the community and is currently on the Board of Trustees at Riverlands School and the Treasurer for her local Scouts group.

 Richard joined the Rūnanga during the Covid-19 response, taking on website, social media and other communications work.
-As the response has wound down, Richard is now assisting on a fixed-term contract with communications and network administration.
+As the response has wound down, Richard is now assisting on a fixed-term contract with communications.

 His previous career roles include time in local government communications at Te Kaunihera o te tai o Aorere, as a website editor at Ngā Kete Wānanga-o-Ōtautahi, as well as marketing and development at Te Reo Irirangi O Te Maania in Ōtautahi.